 the overall feeling of quality.

-flows air through two holes on either side of the back
+The chin vent flows air through two holes on either side of

-overheated riders and all we can say is that it's about
+good news for overheated riders and all we can say is that it's

-slightly heavier HJC CL-14 (a direct competitor)
+bracketed by the slightly heavier HJC CL-14 (a direct competitor)

-and the Shoei X-11 and Arai Quantum II a couple of ounces
+and the Shoei X-11 and Arai Quantum II a couple of ounces lighter.

 Paint and Graphics